-Physical characteristics: Coarse medium-length double coat that’s typically black and tan but can also be found in black and cream, black and red, black and silver, solid black, gray, and sable
+Physical characteristics: Coarse medium-length double coat; typically black and tan but can also be found in black and cream, black and red, black and silver, solid black, gray, and sable

 03 of 14

-Physical characteristics: Coat varieties include smooth (shorthaired), longhaired, and wire-haired, with a traditional black and tan coloring or other colors such as black, tan, fawn, beige, blue, chocolate, or red
+Physical characteristics: Coat varieties include smooth (shorthaired), longhaired, and wire-haired; traditional black-and-tan coloring or other colors, including black, tan, fawn, beige, blue, chocolate, and red

 04 of 14